ku-leuven-msec/The-Cerberus-Project/cerberus_ReMon/README.md

 ## Licenses

 - Cerberus is available under the licensing terms in `CERBERUSLICENSE.txt`.
-- Code in [benchmarks](./benchmarks) s available under the licensing terms of the corresponding project.
+- Code in [benchmarks](./benchmarks) is available under the licensing terms of the corresponding project.